They’re called oopsie rolls, but the only mistake about this recipe would be not giving it a try…

 Turning this bread into a loaf is more difficult than just pouring the batter into a bread pan, as it doesn’t utilize yeast or baking powder (rising agents) as ingredients.
 Ergo, this bread hardly rises at all, which is why it works best as individual rolls.
 My many attempts have turned out like a deflated cloud bread loaf, but I’m still testing!

-Oopsie Bread Recipe
+Oopsie Rolls Recipe

-So if you’re in the market for a delicious, bread-ish substitute, then look no further my friends, this oopsie recipe has arrived!
+So if you’re in the market for a delicious, bread-ish substitute, then look no further my friends, this oopsie bread recipe has arrived!
 With boursin in lieu of cream cheese, a dash of garlic and fresh herbs, this sure is a recipe for oopsie rolls keto and non-keto peeps can get behind.
 Enjoy!

 A new take on the classic recipe, with a creamy base and delicious herb blend, these oopsie rolls are impossible not to love, and may fill the bread void in your low carb heart!
 Perfect for keto sandwiches, pizzas, and burger buns, even the not-so-carb-concious love em'!